Awards Presented at Commencement

 Each year at Commencement, William & Mary recognizes several of its most outstanding students, faculty, and staff with awards and honors.
 Members of the campus community are encouraged to nominate worthy individuals in the spring of each year.

 The James Frederic Carr Memorial Cup

 The Carr Cup is awarded to a graduating senior on the basis of character, scholarship and leadership.
 The recipient should be a well-rounded student, having a good standing in all three of these respects, and carrying within the spirit of willingness to sacrifice and give oneself to a cause.
 The recipient is chosen by the Commencement Committee during the Spring semester on the basis of letters of nomination from members of the university community.
-Nominate a student for the Carr Cup.
+Nominations are now closed.

 The Thatcher Prize for Excellence in Graduate and Professional Study

 The Thatcher Prize is given to an outstanding graduate student completing an advanced degree in Arts and Sciences, Education, Marine Science, Business Administration or Law, and is awarded on the basis of scholarship, character, leadership, and service.
 The recipient is chosen by the Commencement Committee during the spring semester on the basis of letters of nomination from members of the university community.
 Nominate a student for the Thatcher Prize.